 2003 - Bay Buddies Program expanded to accommodate 80 campers from Baltimore County and Baltimore City public schools.

-2005 The Arc’s major programs are accredited by CARF (formerly the Commission on the Accreditation of Rehabilitation Facilities) and also earns the Standards for Excellence Certification through the Maryland Association of Nonprofit Organizations.
+2005 - The Arc’s major programs are accredited by CARF (formerly the Commission on the Accreditation of Rehabilitation Facilities) and also earns the Standards for Excellence Certification through the Maryland Association of Nonprofit Organizations.

-After 30 years as a funded agency of United Way of Central Maryland, United Way redirects funding away from DD services, and The Arc Baltimore establishes a Family Fund including staff-directed payroll gifts as well as designated gifts through workplace giving programs.
+2006 -After 30 years as a funded agency of United Way of Central Maryland, United Way redirects funding away from DD services, and The Arc of Baltimore establishes a Family Fund including staff-directed payroll gifts as well as designated gifts through workplace giving programs.
 The Family Fund allows for continued support and resources to families in crisis for special assistance with eviction prevention or utility cutoffs, as well as funding of medical equipment, needed therapies, recreation, assistive technology, respite, and other services out of financial reach.

 2008 - The Arc launches the Project SEARCH employment initiative in partnership with the University of Maryland Baltimore, Baltimore City Public Schools, and the Maryland Department of Rehabilitation Services (DORS).
 The program includes 14 adults employed at UMB plus a class of Baltimore City special education students receiving training and internship experiences to prepare them for entry into the world of work after graduation.